Are you a grad student who is…

 Looking to learn about emerging mental health issues and university supports?
 Grad Minds Elemental Magazine is a tri-campus initiative with staff/faculty contributions.
 The Winter 2017 issue provides a glimpse into how U of T is actively addressing mental health on campus.
 Raw Talk Podcast is an academic and student driven program featuring faculty, students and alumni of the University of Toronto.
 Episode #47 features conversations around graduate student mental health and coping strategies including U of T on-campus resources.
 G2G Amika, Anuya and Megan introduce the Grad CRC services and supports.

 Planning for parental leave?
 SGS has information on supports available for grads with new families.
 The Family Care Office provides confidential guidance, resources, referrals, educational programming and advocacy for the University of Toronto community and their families.
 They raise awareness of family care issues central to the achievement of education and employment equity at the University of Toronto.

 Worried about careers after graduation?
-Book a 1:1 appointment with a Career Educator and or take advantage of the career offerings for grad students such as Flexible Futures or the online chat tool .
-The Graduate Dossier Service (GDS) is an online depository for confidential letters of reference/ transcripts which can then be forwarded to academic institutions upon request.
+Book a 1:1 appointment with a Career Educator and or take advantage of the career offerings for grad students .
+The Graduate Dossier Service (GDS) for U of T doctoral students is an online depository for confidential letters of reference/ transcripts which can then be forwarded to academic institutions upon request.

 Stressed out about applying for a grant or speaking at a conference?
 Register for one of the writing grant proposals workshops offered for ALL grads through the Graduate Centre for Academic Communication (GCAC).
-Consider free mindfulness classes (uoft.me/mindfulmoments) to manage stressful situations.
+Consider free mindfulness classes at U of T to manage stressful situations.